oliverc1623/Mice-Detector/README.md

 isAllowed is a boolean value used to determine if the mice is allowed to enter the tube.

-States is an array holding the state names we will use.
+States is an array holding the state names we will use (PyTransitions might be obsolete).
 ```python
 states=['left', 'centerOut', 'right', 'centerIn']
 ```
-transitions is an array holding arrays containing the tigger, source, and destination.
+transitions is an array holding arrays containing the tigger, source, and destination (PyTransitions might be obsolete).
 ```python
 transitions = [
         {'trigger': 'leftToCenter', 'source': 'left', 'dest': 'center'},